 The wanted militant blew himself in Tunis after being cornered by police.

-Rabat – Following a pursuit on the evening of Tuesday, July 2, special forces surrounded the man they believe was responsible for a series of bombings in Tunisia’s capital city.
+Rabat – Tunisia’s special forces surrounded the man they believe was responsible for a series of bombings in Tunis attacks.

 When police opened fire, the suspect, Aymen Smiri, detonated an explosive device on his belt, killing himself instantly.